refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 ### 1. Creating a PostgreSQL Server with Supabase

-Creating a database server is quite intutive in **Supabase**.
+Creating a database server is quite intuitive in **Supabase**.
 Just go over to your organization's dashboard and start doing something.
 For me, I have initialized a server with the name `refine-pixels` under a free tier.
 If you need a quick hand, please follow [this quickstart guide](https://supabase.com/docs/guides/with-react#create-a-project).

 ### 2. Adding Tables to a Supabase Database